97337 Dettelbach

 Direction

-From the twelfth board of the Legends and Myths Trail, take a few steps back to board 11 and here walk straight ahead towards your next destination: the Josefshöhe.
-To do this, hike down once and then up a small incline again.
-It is worth it.
-By the way, you are now back on the Dettelbach DreamRound.
-For the last time, you will learn something about the Dettelbach legends.
+From the twelfth signpost on the Legends and Myths Trail, take a few steps back to signpost 11 and continue straight ahead towards your next destination: Josefshöhe.
+To get there, hike down once and then up a small ascent.
+It is well worth it.
+By the way, you are now back on the TraumRunde Dettelbach.
+Here you will learn one last time about Dettelbach's world of legends.

 Josefshöhe

-The Joseph Temple was built in 1892 by the winery owner Johann Knauer and is today also the logo of the winery.
-The temple in the Mainstockheim mountains is a stepped structure with the figure of St. Joseph with child.
-From under the romantic canopy, there is a magnificent view of the Dettelbach Mainschleife and the Steigerwald.
+The Temple of St Joseph was built in 1892 by the winery owner Johann Knauer and is also the logo of the winery today.
+The temple in the Mainstockheim mountains is a stepped complex with the figure of St Joseph with child.
+From under the romantic canopy, there is a marvellous view of the Dettelbacher Mainschleife and the Steigerwald.

 Tour ends on Dettelbach Bahnhof